Trung sisters' rebellion: Revolt

-In March of 40 AD, Trưng Trắc and her younger sister Trưng Nhị (Zheng Er), led the Lac Viet people to rise up in rebellion against the Han.
-The Hou Han Shu recorded that Trưng Trắc launched the rebellion in avenge the killing of her dissent husband.
+In March of 40 CE, Trưng Trắc and her younger sister Trưng Nhị (Zheng Er), led the Lac Viet people to rise up in rebellion against the Han.
+The Hou Han Shu recorded that Trưng Trắc launched the rebellion to avenge the killing of her dissident husband.
 Other sources indicate that Trưng Trắc's movement towards rebellion was influenced by the loss of land intended for her inheritance due to the replacement of traditional matrilineal customs.
 It began at the Red River Delta, but soon spread to other Lac tribes and non-Han people from an area stretching from Hepu to Rinan.
 Chinese settlements were overrun, and Su Ting fled.
-The uprising gained the support of about sixty-five towns and settlements.
-Trưng Trắc was proclaimed as the queen.
-Even though she gained control over the countryside, she was not able to capture the fortified towns.
+The uprising gained the control of about sixty-five towns and settlements.
+Trưng Trắc was proclaimed as the queen regnant.
+Even though she gained control over the countryside, she was not able to capture major fortified towns.

 Han counterattack

 The Han government (situated in Luoyang) responded rather slowly to the emerging situation.
-In May or June of 42 AD, Emperor Guangwu gave the orders to initiate a military campaign.
+In May or June of 41 CE, Emperor Guangwu gave the orders to initiate a military campaign.
 The strategic importance of Jiaozhi is underscored by the fact that the Han sent their most trusted generals, Ma Yuan and Duan Zhi to suppress the rebellion.
 Ma Yuan was given the title Fubo Jiangjun (伏波將軍; General who Calms the Waves).
 He would later go down in Chinese history as a great official who brought Han civilization to the barbarians.

 Ma Yuan and his staff began mobilizing a Han army in southern China.
 It consisted 20,000 regulars and 12,000 regional auxiliaries.
 From Guangdong, Ma Yuan dispatched a fleet of supply ships along the coast.